gpsandhu23/LLM_code_scanning_evals/README.md

 ### How to run:
 1. Download and open the Notebook (owasp_java_benchmark.ipynb) in your choice of Jupyter Notebook environment
+2. Install the depedencies using pip install -r requirements.txt
-2. Make sure the OpenAI API key is available in the execution environment as env variable OPENAI_API_KEY
+3. Make sure the OpenAI API key is available in the execution environment as env variable OPENAI_API_KEY
-3. Select the value for llm (gpt-4-0613 or gpt-3.5-turbo-0613).
+4. Select the value for llm (gpt-4-0613 or gpt-3.5-turbo-0613).
 GPT-4 is the newest most advanced model from OpenAI at the time of this writing, GPT3.5-Turbo is faster and cheaper
-4. Set the temperature (between 0-1).
+5. Set the temperature (between 0-1).
 This is the attribure that adds variance (highest variance at 1) to the output of the model
-5. Run all the cells in the Notebook
+6. Run all the cells in the Notebook

 Running all 2470 testcases on GPT-4 will cost around $100 with OpenAI API at the time of this writing.
 It will cost ~$5 for GPT-3.5-Turbo.
 More info about pricing - https://openai.com/pricing#language-models